 - 2-4 red onion slices, thick

-- leafy greens (spinach, arugula)
+- leafy greens (lettuce, spinach, arugula)

-- gherkin pickles
+- 4 gherkin or sweet pickles

-- 4 buns (ciabatta, potato, pretzel)
+- 4 buns (ciabatta, kaiser, pretzel)

 - Preheat oven to 425º F. Prepare a baking sheet with parchment.